jet-universe/sophon/README.md

 [[Paper]](https://arxiv.org/abs/2405.12972) [[Dataset]]() (TBA) [[Model]](https://huggingface.co/datasets/jet-universe/sophon) [[Colab]](https://colab.research.google.com/github/jet-universe/sophon/blob/main/notebooks/Interacting_with_JetClassII_and_Sophon.ipynb)

-**Sophon** (Signature-Oriented Pre-training for Heavy-resonance ObservatioN) is a proposed method for developing foundational AI models tailored for future usage in LHC experimental analyses.
+**Sophon** (Signature-Oriented Pre-training for Heavy-resonance ObservatioN) is a proposed method for developing foundation AI models tailored for future usage in LHC experimental analyses.
 The approach focuses on pre-training a model using a comprehensive jet dataset designed to capture extensive jet signatures.

 This work introduces:
 1. The **JetClass-II** dataset: a large-scale and comprehensive large-*R* jet dataset.